Scientist, Musician, Visual Artist &

 In January 2010, Knopf published Lanier’s book You Are Not a Gadget, A Manifesto, which became a New York Times, Los Angeles Times, and Boston Globe bestseller.
 You Are Not a Gadget was chosen as one of the best books of the year by Time Magazine and The New York Times, among others.

 According to Zadie Smith, in The New York Review of Books, "Lanier is not of my generation, but he knows and understands us well, and has written a short and frightening book, You Are Not a Gadget, which chimes with my own discomfort, while coming from a position of real knowledge and insight, both practical and philosophical."
 Michiko Kakutani, writing in The New York Times called Lanier’s book "Lucid, powerful and persuasive. . . .
 Necessary reading for anyone interested in how the Web and the software we use every day are reshaping culture and the marketplace."
-Jaron Lanier’s second book, Who Owns the Future? was number 11 on the Amazon 2013 Best Books of the Year list.
+Jaron Lanier’s second book, Who Owns the Future? was on the Amazon 2013 Best Books of the Year list.
+It was also awarded the 2014 Goldsmith Book Prize.

 Lanier’s writing appears in Discover, The Wall Street Journal, Forbes, Harpers Magazine, Atlantic, Wired Magazine (where he was a founding contributing editor), and Scientific American.
 He has appeared on TV shows such as PBS NewsHour, Nightline and Charlie Rose, and has been profiled on the front pages of The Wall Street Journal and The New York Times multiple times.